NiceneNerd/BCML/docs/trouble.md

 1. You have mods installed outside of BCML that conflict with the BCML pack. **Running BCML alongside mods installed with other methods is not supported.**
-2. You still have the master graphic pack for BCML 2.8 enabled in Cemu after upgrading (under `{BCML: DON'T TOUCH}`.
+2. You still have the master graphic pack for BCML 2.8 enabled in Cemu after upgrading (under `{BCML: DON'T TOUCH}`).
-3. Your load order is backwards.
+3. Your load order is backwards or otherwise incorrect.
 4. Your game language in BCML does not match the region and language you use in BOTW.
 5. Your game directory settings in BCML are set incorrectly.
 6. There is something wrong with one of your mods itself.
+7. One or more of the mods you are using are incompatible with the others in game-breaking ways even after merging.
-7. Your game dump is corrupt.
+8. Your game dump is corrupt.

 ### I've installed my mods in BCML, but they don't take effect in-game